-These side effects usually last a short time and go away after treatment is finished.
+These side effects usually go away after treatment is finished.
 It's important to tell your health care team if you have any side effects, as there are often ways to lessen them.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.

 Other side effects are also possible.
 Some of these are more common with certain chemo drugs.
-Your cancer care team will tell you about the possible side effects of the specific drugs you are getting.
+Ask your cancer care team about the possible side effects of the specific drugs you are getting.

-Menstrual changes: For younger women, changes in menstrual periods are a common side effect of chemo.
+For younger women, changes in menstrual periods are a common side effect of chemo.
 Premature menopause (not having any more menstrual periods) and infertility (not being able to become pregnant) may occur and may be permanent.
 Some chemo drugs are more likely to cause this than others.
-The older a woman is when she receives chemotherapy, the more likely it is that she will become infertile or go through menopause as a result.
+The older a woman is when she gets chemotherapy, the more likely it is that she will go through menopause or become infertile as a result.
 When this happens, there is an increased risk of bone loss and osteoporosis.
 There are medicines that can treat or help prevent problems with bone loss.

-Even if your periods have stopped while you were on chemo, you may still be able to get pregnant.
-Getting pregnant while receiving chemo could lead to birth defects and interfere with treatment.
-If you are pre-menopausal before treatment and are sexually active, it is important to discuss using birth control with your doctor.
-For women with hormone receptor-positive breast cancer, some types of hormonal birth control (like birth control pills) are not good idea, so it is important to talk with both your oncologist and your gynecologist (or family doctor) about what options would be best in your case.
+Even if your periods have stopped while you are on chemo, you may still be able to get pregnant.
+Getting pregnant while on chemo could lead to birth defects and interfere with treatment.
+If you are pre-menopausal before treatment and are sexually active, it’s important to discuss using birth control with your doctor.
+For women with hormone receptor-positive breast cancer, some types of hormonal birth control (like birth control pills) are not a good idea, so it’s important to talk with both your oncologist and your gynecologist (or family doctor) about what options would be best in your case.
 Women who have finished treatment (like chemo) can safely go on to have children, but it's not safe to get pregnant while on treatment.

 If you think you might want to have children after being treated for breast cancer, talk with your doctor before you start treatment.
-See Fertility and Women With Cancer for more information.
+(See Fertility and Women With Cancer.)

-Increased risk of leukemia: Very rarely, certain chemo drugs can permanently damage the bone marrow, leading to a disease called myelodysplastic syndrome or even acute myeloid leukemia, a life-threatening cancer of white blood cells.
+Very rarely, certain chemo drugs can cause diseases of the bone marrow, such as myelodysplastic syndrome or even acute myeloid leukemia, a life-threatening cancer of white blood cells.
 When this happens it is usually within 10 years after treatment.
-In most women, the benefits of chemo in preventing breast cancer from coming back or in extending life are likely to far exceed the risk of this rare but serious complication.
+For most women, the benefits of chemo in helping prevent breast cancer from coming back or in extending life are likely to far exceed the risk of this rare but serious complication.